VeriorPies/MineCloud/minecloud_configs/README.md

   - /server_init_assets
   - ...
 ```
 The pairing MineCloud version of the Configuration Package can be found in `MineCloud-Configs.ts`.

-An out-of-the-box working Minecraft server example,  `minecloud_configs_example.zip`, can also be found in `/minecloud_configs`.
+An out-of-the-box Minecraft server example,  `minecraft_example_config_pack.zip`, can also be found in this folder.